 Managing Client Expectations in a Rebrand

-- Change doesn’t happen overnight: Shifting perceptions takes months, not weeks.
+•Change doesn’t happen overnight – Shifting public perception takes months, not weeks.

-- You won’t win over everyone, and that’s okay: The goal is connecting with the right people.
+•You won’t win over everyone, and that’s okay – The goal isn’t to please everyone, it’s to connect with the right audience.

 Final Takeaway: Authenticity Wins

-Etoniru echoes Richard Branson’s wisdom: brands that try to be ‘perfect’ lose character and public trust.
-Staying true to a brand’s unique DNA builds lasting connections.
+I always come back to Richard Branson’s wisdom—brands that try to be “perfect” lose character and public trust.
+Staying true to a brand’s DNA is what builds lasting connections and real engagement.
 Read more in Filestage.